simplewebrtc/backend-sample-app/README.md

 ## Using the Backend

-The backend is invoked by POST-ing some JSON data to the `/generateUserData` route.
+The backend is invoked by retrieving some JSON data from the `/generateUserData` route.

 The result of this request is parsed as JSON and then set to the `userData` attribute of the `App` Component.
 See [the docs](https://docs.simplewebrtc.com/#/User_Data?id=_2-configure-simplewebrtc-with-correct-config-url-and-the-user-data-token) for more info on how to retrieve the data from peers to use in your app.